rabtennamgyal/world-cup-predictor/README.md

 ### Design
 ### 1. work on responsive design at the end.
 ### 2. work on line path of phone
+### 3. work on the aftermath of carousal in phone layout

 ### Logic